Rails Deployment with Git, Vlad and SSH Agent Forwarding

 As the code is cloned from GitHub directly to the deployment server (not my machine), my private SSH key would also need to be installed on the deployment server.

-You can set the specific revision that you want in your
+the server.
+You can set the specific revision that you

 The problem is that you need to install your private SSH key on the deployment server.
 I didn't want to do this in case the server was ever compromised.
 If it was compromised, the attacker could also theoretically get into other systems using that key if it didn't have a passphrase.
 This would be bad.
 My key does have a passphrase, but why install it when you don't really need to?